matthewSorensen/pewpew-laserboard/README.md

 LaserBoard is an open source controller for fiber laser marking systems, based around a Teensy 4.1 MCU board.
 LaserBoard provides a USB interface compatible with most low-cost fiber laser sources and XY-100-speaking galvanometer scanners, and supports 4 axes of step/direction motion control.
+LaserBoard is released under the terms of CERN-OHL-S; see LICENSE.txt, or [cern_ohl_s_v2.txt](https://ohwr.org/cern_ohl_s_v2.txt) for the full text.

 ## Q&A